Sublinear-Time Sampling of Spanning Trees in the Congested Clique: Introduction

-\textbf{Using Schur complement and short cut graphs.} The final piece of our algorithm is the short-cutting process.
+\paragraph{Using Schur Complement and Shortcut Graphs.} The final piece of our algorithm is the short-cutting process.
 Recall that the idea is to skip over vertices in each phase that were visited in prior phases.
 It is evident that short-cutting applies only \textit{after} the first phase.
 We use two types of graphs for this -- the \emph{Schur complement} graph and \emph{shortcut graph}.

 Consider the situation just before a phase and let $S$ be the set of vertices in the input graph $G$ that have not yet been visited along with the last vertex visited in the previous phase.
-The \emph{Schur complement} of $G$, denoted by $\schur(G,S)$, is an edge-weighted, undirected graph with vertex set $S$ such that, roughly speaking, taking a random walk on $\schur(G,S)$ yields the same distribution as taking a random walk on $G$ and then removing the vertices in $V \setminus S$.
-In essence, $\schur(G,S)$ allows us to take a random walk on $G$ while skipping over vertices in $V \setminus S$.
-However, the walk on $\schur(G, S)$ returns edges from $\schur(G, S)$.
+The \emph{Schur complement} of $G$, denoted by $\schur(G,S)$, is an edge-weighted undirected graph, with vertex set $S$ such that, roughly speaking, taking a random walk on $\schur(G,S)$ yields the same distribution as taking a random walk on $G$ and then removing the vertices in $V \setminus S$.
+For all phases except the initial phase, we replace $\adj$ with $\scc$, the transition matrix for a random walk on $\schur(G,S)$.
+This allows us to take a random walk on $G$ while skipping over vertices in $V \setminus S$.

+Problematically, the walk on $\schur(G, S)$ returns edges from $\schur(G, S)$.
 For our spanning tree sampling, we need the first visit edges in the original graph $G$.
 For this, using ideas from~\cite{MK}, we need another derivative graph on $G$, that we call the \emph{shortcut graph}.
 Interestingly, we show that using fast distributed matrix multiplication algorithms, both of these graphs can be computed efficiently in each phase.

+Note that while the cover time of an arbitrary weighted graph can be large, the cover time of $\schur(G,S)$ is always bounded by the cover time of $G$.
+Thus even beyond the first phase we can set $\ell = \Tilde{\Theta}(n^3)$ and still visit at least $\Theta(\sqrt{n})$ distinct vertices in $\schur(G,S)$ with high probability.
+The outline below describes an arbitrary phase of our final algorithm.